Improved Constraints on Pion Fragmentation Functions from Simulated Electron-Ion Collider Data: Results

 The anticipated SIDIS measurements from the EIC are expected to significantly affect the global extraction of FFs.
 These measurements are crucial for global QCD analyses, as SIDIS data primarily facilitate the separation of quark and antiquark FFs, substantially enhancing flavor differentiation.
 To quantitatively assess the impact of future EIC SIDIS measurements, we performed two sets of QCD fits with and without EIC SIDIS pseudo-data.

 Figure~\ref{fig:FFsNLO} presents a comparison of the extracted pion FFs at NLO accuracy for various parton species at the initial scale $Q = 5$~GeV from both `Global Fit' and `Global Fit + EIC'.
+The upper panel of each plot shows the absolute distributions, while the lower panel displays the ratios relative to the central values of the corresponding fits.
 The results are shown FFs for the up quark ($D^u_{\pi^+}$), anti-down quark ($D^{\bar{d}}_{\pi^+}$), anti-up quark ($D^{\bar{u}}_{\pi^+}$), and strange quark ($D^s_{\pi^+}$).
 The figure also displays the gluon ($D^g_{\pi^+}$) and heavy-quark FFs.

 From Figure~\ref{fig:FFsNLO}, several key observations can be made.
-The inclusion of EIC pseudo-data does not notably alter the central values or shapes of the extracted FFs, confirming the internal consistency between the two fits.
-However, the uncertainty bands, depicted by shaded regions, exhibit significant reductions when incorporating EIC pseudo-data.
+We focus only on the reduction of uncertainties in the extracted FFs when EIC pseudo--data are included in the fit.
+The shaded bands show that these uncertainties become much smaller with the addition of the EIC data, as expected from their projected precision.
 This reduction is particularly evident for the up-quark ($D^u_{\pi^+}$), anti-up quark ($D^{\bar{u}}_{\pi^+}$) and anti-down quark ($D^{\bar{d}}_{\pi^+}$) FFs, emphasizing that future EIC measurements substantially enhance the precision of favored and unfavored quark FFs, particularly in the currently poorly constrained high-$z$ region.

 The gluon FF ($D^g_{\pi^+}$) also shows improvements in its uncertainty band, although this reduction is more modest compared to the quark FFs, reflecting ongoing challenges in accurately constraining gluon fragmentation.
-Overall, these comparisons illustrate that while the central values of FFs remain consistent, the inclusion of EIC pseudo-data notably enhances the precision of FFs.
+Overall, these comparisons illustrate that the inclusion of EIC pseudo-data notably enhances the precision of FFs.
 This improvement underscores the critical role future EIC measurements will play in refining global QCD analyses of FFs.